az-digital/az_quickstart/CONTRIBUTING.md

 ## Submitting a bug/issue/feature request

+[Create an issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue) in the associated repository to a request a change.
+That issue can then be added to one of our [milestones](https://github.com/az-digital/az_quickstart/milestones) to plan work for a future release.
+[More about milestones in GitHub](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/about-milestones).

+[Create a pull request (PR)](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) to change the code within a specific repository.
+PRs often have an issue associated with them, but not always (like in the case of [Dependabot](https://docs.github.com/en/code-security/dependabot/dependabot-security-updates/about-dependabot-security-updates) making PRs).
+When possible, always link an issue to a PR.

+[Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects) are created in conjunction with specific [releases](https://github.com/az-digital/az_quickstart/releases) in accordance with our [release policy](https://github.com/az-digital/az_quickstart/blob/main/RELEASES.md) -- patch, minor, or major.
+All PRs must be added to at least one project to indicate the associated Quickstart release.
+These projects will aid in advance planning of release testing, writing release notes, etc.

 ### Security Issues

 If you found a security vulnerability and it's related to Drupal core or a